 Brick-and-mortar retailers are facing two big threats: online retailing and virtualization of the supply chain.
 The first threat is obvious and Amazon’s automation and convenience exemplifies the effortless shopping experience that threatens countless retail businesses.
 As for the second, many brands are attempting to cut in-store retailers out altogether by selling directly to consumers via virtualized supply chains.
 There is a solution retailers can use to help combat these threats: creating the digital in-store retail experience consumers crave.

 During the webinar, Forrester VP George Lawrie discussed the growing importance of providing flexible and personalized customer experiences.
 While most retailers can’t match the huge investments Amazon has made in camera-filled aisles and weight sensors, they can leverage inexpensive smartphone-based retail apps to digitize and streamline in-store shopping journeys and in-store operational processes.
-These solutions are powered by mobile computer vision and offer customers the ability to scan-and-go to avoid checkout lines, receive personalized deals and choose exactly when and where they’d like to shop.
+These solutions are powered by mobile computer vision and offer customers the ability to self-scan to avoid checkout lines, receive personalized deals and choose exactly when and where they’d like to shop.
 The same technology means store staff can be way more efficient with regular tasks such as price verification, stock-checks and click-and-collect.
 This blending of the digital and physical worlds is what creates an online shopping experience in a brick-and-mortar store—boosting customer satisfaction and your bottom line.

 3. Which mobile data use cases are retailers most excited about?